afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 For example, for Andrew, we might select the token pair brackets for man

-We then associate prompts which include timages of Andrews.1i So for exampie, if we nad an image of Anorew playin Li3:dode Digdg associate it with the prompt a photo playing basketball.Dasketpall on our dataset,
+We then associate prompts which include timages of Andrews.

+So for exampie, if we nad an image of Andrew playin associate it with the prompt a photo playing basketball.Basketpall on our dataset,

-we might associate it with the prompt a photo of a "IV]" man playing basketball
+we might associate it with the prompt a photo of a "[V]" man playing basketball

-The model should be able to use its prior understanding of all the other words in that sentence to guide its generation
+The model should be able to use its **prior understanding** of all the other words in that sentence to guide its generation

 So, even if we're not giving the model a super robust dataset because it knows generally what a photo of a man playing basketball should look like

-it can hopefully3733 pick up on the specific differences that differentiate the photo of Andrew playing basketball from a general photo of a man playing basketbal
+it can hopefully pick up on the specific differences that differentiate the photo of Andrew

+playing basketball from a general photo of a man playing basketbal

 After fine-tuning, the model should associate the token